wardeiling/Rshiny_GLMM_interpretations/README.md

 # Population-Averaged vs. Subject-Specific Effects: GLMM and MLM

 ## Overview
-This Shiny app allows you to explore and visualize the differences between population-averaged (PA) and subject-specific (SS) effects in Generalized Linear Mixed Models (GLMMs) and Mixed Linear Models (MLMs).
+This Shiny app, published at [https://wardeiling.shinyapps.io/GLMM_population-averaged-and-person-specific-interpretations/](https://wardeiling.shinyapps.io/GLMM_population-averaged-and-person-specific-interpretations/), allows you to explore and visualize the differences between population-averaged (PA) and subject-specific (SS) effects in Generalized Linear Mixed Models (GLMMs) and Mixed Linear Models (MLMs).
 It lets you interactively adjust model parameters and view how fixed and random effects influence predictions.

 ## Features
 - Interactive exploration of GLMMs and MLMs with continuous and binary predictors.